Automattic/wp-calypso/packages/help-center/README.md

 ### Translations

 Translation are uploaded to widgets.wp.com/help-center/languages.
-They're then downloaded in Jetpack during build process.
+They're then downloaded in Jetpack during the build process.

 ### Deployment